-Questions Please direct questions appropriate board member or officer.
+Questions Please direct questions to appropriate board member or officer.
 Technical questions should be directed to the Technical Coordinator.

-Membership Applications for membership should be directed to the Membership Co-ordinator: Ann Bell 544-4505 8325 39th Avenue N. New Hope,
+Membership Applications for membership should be directed to the Membership to the Membership Ann Bell 544-4505 8325 39th Avenue N. New Honore, Co-ordinator:

-Minnesota, 55427

-\$12 buys membership for one year.

-As of Sept 1st, 1st year membership

-will be \$17 (includes \$5

-administration fee).
-Members receive a subscription to this newsletter and all club benefits.
+New Hope, Minnesota, 55427 \$12 buys membership for one year.
+As of Sept 1st, 1st year membership will be \$17 (includes \$5 administration fee).
+Members receive a subscription to this newsletter and all club benefits newsletter and all club benefits.

-The 3 most recent DOMs (Disk of the Month) are available at meetings for
+DOMs The 3 most recent DOMs (Disk of the

-\$5/disk or any DOM may be ordered by mail for \$7.50/disk.
-Contact Terry Schoeppner, Box 241, Inver Grove Heights MN, 52075 (455-8613) Members may have DOMs copied to their own media.
-Contact Chuck Thiesfeld - details within this newsletter.
+The 3 most recent DOMs (Disk of the Month) are available at meetings for \$5/disk or any DOM may be ordered by mail for \$7.50/disk.
+Contact Terry Schoeppner, Box 241, Inver Grove Heights MN, 55075 (455-8613) Members may have DOMs copied to their own media.
+Contact Chuck Thiesfeld - details within this poyeletter newsletter.

-Dealers Mini app'les does not endorse any specific dealers but does promote distribution of information which may help club members to identify the best buys and service.
-Consequently, the club does participate sequently, the club does participate in bulk purchases of media, software, hardware and publications on behalf of its members.
+Dealers Mini'app'les does not endorse any specific dealers but does promote distribution of information which may help club members to identify the best buys and service.
+Consequently, the club does participate in bulk purchases of media, software, hardware and publications on behalf of its members.

+Newsletter Contributions Newsletter Contributions

-Newsletter Contributions Please send contributions directly to the Newsletter Editor.
-Hard copy binary or text files are preferred, but any form will be gratefully accepted.
-Deadline for publication is the 1st Wednesday of the month preceding the month in which the item might be included.
-An article will be printed when space permits will be printed when space permits if, in the opinion of the Newsletter Editor, it constitutes suitable material for publication.
+Please send contributions directly

+to the Newsletter Editor.
+Hard copy

+binary or text files are preferred,

+but any form will be gratefully

+accepted.
+Deadline for publication

+is the 1st Wednesday of the month

+preceding the month in which the

+item might be included.
+An article

+will be printed when space permits will be printed when space permits if, in the opinion of the Newsletter Editor, it constitutes suitable material for publication.

-Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 21-425 Eagam, MN, 55121 612-454-5628
+Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 21-425

+Eagan, MN, 55121

+612-454-5628